ahnpj/soc-analyst-portfolio/labs/siem/splunk/Lab02-splunk-data-manipulation/Lab02-splunk-data-manipulation-basics.md

 **A:** inputs.conf.

 ### What I Learned
 I learned that each configuration file has a unique responsibility, and together they create the entire ingestion and parsing pipeline.
 Knowing which file to modify is critical to solving problems quickly.
 I also learned that stanza-based configuration is extremely powerful, allowing very granular control over parsing behavior with just a few lines of configuration.
-I learned the **division of responsibilities**: `inputs.conf` ingests, `props.conf` parses, `transforms.conf` manipulates, `indexes.conf` stores, and `outputs.conf` forwards.
+I learned the **"division of responsibilities"**: `inputs.conf` ingests, `props.conf` parses, `transforms.conf` manipulates, `indexes.conf` stores, and `outputs.conf` forwards.
+I also learned about how "stanzas" in Splunk configuration files is essentially a section within a `.conf` file that defines specific behavior or rules.

 ---